Donovanosis

 Other immediate management

-- Advise no sexual contact for 7 days after treatment is administered
+- Advise no sexual contact for 7 days after treatment is commenced, or until the course is completed and symptoms resolved, whichever is later.

-- Advise no sex with partners from the last 6 months until the partners have been reviewed and treated if necessary
+- Advise no sex with partners from the last 6 months until the partners have been reviewed and treated if necessary.

-- Contact tracing
+- Contact tracing.

-- Provide patient with factsheet
+- Provide patient with factsheet.

-- Notify the state/territory health department.
+- Notify the state or territory health department.

 Special considerations